About The College

 What is a Dietician?

-In B.C., dietitians provide nutrition care along the entire continuum of life – from before conception to end of life, including:
+In BC, dietitians provide nutrition care along the entire continuum of life – from before conception to end of life, including:

 • assessing nutritional needs of individuals and groups